Skip to main content

 The submitted arguments proceeded on eight counts, with the plaintiffs claiming:

-First, injunctive relief and monetary damages under the Alien Tort Statute (ATS) against the named leaders of the Saudi Arabian and UAE military forces, on the basis that they knowingly committed war crimes and extrajudicial killings, including against the plaintiffs.
+First, injunctive relief and monetary damages under the ATS against the named leaders of the Saudi Arabian and UAE military forces, on the basis that they knowingly committed war crimes and extrajudicial killings, including against the plaintiffs.

 Second, the Saudi Arabian and UAE officials violated the Torture Victim Protection Act (TVPA) by conducting extrajudicial killings without any judicial proceedings or legal processes.